kushkapadia/servitect/README.md

 # Servitect

-Servitect (Server + Architect) is a powerful npm package designed to rapidly scaffold and create MVC-structured servers with a rich set of pre-configured features and integrations.
+Server + Architect = Servitect
+Automate the creation of a well-structured Model-View-Controller (MVC) pattern for your Node.js projects with ease.
+Servitect is designed to help developers quickly scaffold a project, follow best practices, and integrate various functionalities with minimal setup.

 ## 🚀 Features